 Hammers AO is a riflescope for air guns.
 A perfect pair for Gamo Silent Cat.

-Where is this scope made in?
+Where is this scope made?

 Is the aluminum any good?